bbauska/W3Cx-2of5/README.md

 <h3 id="ch6-2-6">6.2.6 'z-index' (OPTIONAL)</h3>

-<b>Note**: this section is optional material included for the curious.
+<b>Note</b>: this section is optional material included for the curious.
 It
 will not appear on any graded question.

 In the previous sections, we named four positioning